hoarder-app/hoarder/docs/docs/10-import.md

 - This will download an html file with all of your bookmarks.

 You can use this file to import the bookmarks using the UI or CLI method described above

+## Importing Bookmarks from Omnivore.app

+Requirements - bash, curl and jq.

+Add the script from here [https://github.com/hoarder-app/hoarder/issues/455#issuecomment-2391941238](https://github.com/hoarder-app/hoarder/issues/455#issuecomment-2391941238) into a file and run it passing in your Omnivore API key as an argument.
+It will generate a `omnivore_bookmarks.html` file in the current directory.
+You can then import the bookmarks via the upload feature in the Hoarder app.